American Werewolf in London (1981)

 The Shining (1980)

-Stanley Kubrick is one of the best directors and when you team him with an outstanding novel by horror writer Stephen King you have a film that will set a place in cinema history.
+Stanley Kubrick is one of the best directors, and when you team him with an outstanding novel by horror writer Stephen King, you have a film that will set a place in cinema history.
 Jack Nicholson is a school teacher turned writer who takes a job as a caretaker of a Colorado resort.
-He takes his wife and 5-year-old boy along looking forward to the peace and solitude the resort will offer.
-The solitude drives him into madness, and his family are on edge as they fear for their lives.
+He takes his wife and 5-year-old boy along, looking forward to the resort's peace and solitude.
+The solitude drives him into madness, and his family is on edge as they fear for their lives.

 The Thing (1982)

-Many recall the classic movie The Thing From Another World, a great Sci-Fi film of the cold war era.
-John Carpenter does it better this time, following the original story of William Campbell, Who Goes There more closely.
-We have what may be the goriest and most FX ridden film of the 1980's.
+Many recall the classic movie The Thing From Another World, a great sci-fi film from the Cold War era.
+John Carpenter does it better this time, following the original story of William Campbell, Who Goes There, more closely.
+We have what may be the goriest and most FX-ridden film of the 1980s.

 No comments: